 Summer 2026 Weather Outlook: Three Signals Pointing Toward a Hot One

 The 2nd warmest winter.
 A March heat wave that obliterated records in 14 states.
-A potential Super El Niño building in the Pacific.
-Summer 2026 isn't here yet, but the setup looks ominous.
-Here's what the data says — and what it doesn't.
+El Niño now 85% likely by summer.
+Global sea surface temps just set a new daily record.
+Summer 2026 isn't here yet, but the setup is more ominous than when we first published this article three weeks ago.

-But that's the forecast.
-I find the historical context more interesting — and honestly more concerning.
-We're coming off the second warmest winter in US history, a March heat wave that broke records in ways scientists called “virtually impossible” without climate change, and now a Super El Niño is potentially forming.
-Each of these alone would be notable.
-Together, they paint a picture worth paying attention to.
+But forecasts are just numbers.
+I find the historical setup more interesting — and honestly more concerning since our April 3 analysis.
+We're coming off the second warmest winter in US history, a March heat wave that broke records in ways scientists called “virtually impossible” without climate change, and El Niño is now essentially locked in — not a possibility anymore, but an 85% probability.
+The question has shifted from “will El Niño form?” to “how strong will it get?”

-Signal 1: El Niño Is Building — Possibly a “Super” Event
+Signal 1: El Niño Is Now Essentially Locked In

 What does El Niño actually do to US summers?
 The effects are less dramatic than its winter impacts, but they're real.
 The southern US tends to see more rainfall (potentially easing drought in parts of Texas and the Gulf Coast), while the northern US and Pacific Northwest often get drier and warmer.
 The biggest summer impact: El Niño suppresses Atlantic hurricane activity by increasing wind shear.
-That's a potential silver lining for coastal cities from Houston to Miami.
+CSU's April 9 forecast already reflects this — just 13 named storms predicted vs. the 14-storm average.
+More on that below.

 Signal 2: March Already Broke Summer Records

 Spring barely started before records fell.
-In the last week of March 2026, a heat dome parked over the Southwest and expanded into the Plains, producing what may have been the most expansive March heat wave in American history.
-More than 150 daily records and about 50 monthly records broke between Tuesday and Saturday of that single week.
+In the last week of March 2026, a heat dome parked over the Southwest and expanded into the Plains, producing the most expansive March heat wave in American history.
+Over 7,000 daily records and roughly 2,000 monthly records fell over the course of the event.

 The numbers are jarring: Yuma, Arizona hit 109°F — a new national March record, beating a mark set in 1954 and 1902.
 Four locations in Arizona and California reached 112°F, smashing the national record for hottest March day by 4 full degrees.
 Phoenix tied its all-time April high of 105°F — in March.
 Some stations didn't just break their March records; they broke their April and May records too.